Last updated 2021-12-17

 stale_if_errorat the same time.

-To implement Soft Purge, add a
+To enable Soft Purge, add a

 Fastly-Soft-Purge request header (such as